-If your main title covers everything you want to say, and is particular to the area you want to inform on already, you don’t need a subtitle.
+If your main title covers everything you want to say and is specific to the area you want to inform on already, you don’t need a subtitle.
 You can still use one if you want to, but be careful not to become redundant.
 Redundancy is boring, and no one will read a boring EBook.

 There!
-A main title and a subtitle all ready to roll on your awesome EBook cover design.
+The main title and a subtitle are all ready to roll on your awesome EBook cover design.
 Now on to the look and placement of your titles in that super attractive cover.

 Ebook Cover Design: Font